Jodi Goodwin, immigration lawyer from Harlingen, Texas. She represents immigrants held at Raymondville.

 The largest immigrant prison camp is in Raymondville, Texas.
-Some two thousand undocumented immigrants are currently being held in the prison awaiting deportation.
+Some 2,000 undocumented immigrants are currently being held in the prison awaiting deportation.
 We speak with Jodi Goodwin, an immigration lawyer representing a number of immigrants being held there. [includes rush transcript]

-The number of undocumented immigrants currently imprisoned in the United States has reached a record of more than twenty six thousand people.
+The number of undocumented immigrants currently imprisoned in the United States has reached a record of more than 26,000 people.
 To keep pace with the increasing number of detainees, the government is rapidly expanding its federal immigration detention system.
-The largest immigrant prison camp is in Raymondville, Texas–in the remote southern tip of the state.
-Some two thousand undocumented immigrants are currently being held in the prison awaiting deportation.
+The largest immigrant prison camp is in Raymondville, Texas, in the remote southern tip of the state.
+Some 2,000 undocumented immigrants are currently being held in the prison awaiting deportation.
 The $65 million jail was built last summer by the Management Training Corporation.

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: Staying with the immigration issue for another minute, we’re going to go now to Jodi Goodwin, who is an immigration lawyer from Harlingen, Texas, about 20 miles from the Raymondville prison, that huge tent city.
 She represents a number of immigrants being held there.
 She’s joining us on the phone today from Houston.
 Jodi Goodwin, you’re one of the few lawyers who have gotten into the facility.
 Can you describe what it is?

 JODI GOODWIN: Well, it looks like a large series of circus tents put up in the middle of a field.
 There’s a cement foundation and a steel frame, like ribs, and then there’s canvas that’s stretched over the steel frame.
 And there’s 10 tents just like that, all in a row.